aryan-salemababdi/Mini-Projec-Stars-Analysis/README.md

 # Mini-Projec-stars-analize
-This Project is Mini Project stars Analize By Python
+This Project is Mini Project stars Analysis By Python